1. Set up nvm

 To verify whether your application started successfully (don't forget to

-your dependencies!), run:systemctl status my-application
+npm install your dependencies!), run:systemctl status my-application

 ... which will show you the last few lines of its output, whether it's currently running, and any errors that might have occurred.